 The Apparel Design program provides a “diversified educational experience, encompassing academic excellence in a Christian environment that prepares students to enter the apparel industry profession.”
 The program also offers the opportunity to participate in the Annual Baylor Fashion Show, which takes place at the end of spring semester each year.
 Field experiences are on the menu as well and may include trips to Dallas Market, Studios of Apparel Designers, Apparel Manufacturing Firms, and FGI Dallas Career Day, which is held at the Apparel Mart.

-The Apparel Merchandising program at Baylor focuses on developing skills,

-  including communication, analytical thinking, teamwork, and ethical

-  behavior.
-These skills help graduates as they apply management, marketing

-  theory and business principles to the global apparel industry.
+The Apparel Merchandising program at Baylor focuses on developing skills, including communication, analytical thinking, teamwork, and ethical behavior.
+These skills help graduates as they apply management, marketing theory and business principles to the global apparel industry.

-  Texas Woman's University, Denton, Texas (top 15% of schools considered)
+Texas Tech University (top 16.4% of schools being considered)

-  University of Nebraska-Lincoln, Lincoln, Nebraska (top 15% of schools
+University of Nebraska (top 16.8% of schools being considered)

-  considered)

 The University of Nebraska-Lincoln (UNL) was founded on February 15, 1869.

-  It is home to nearly 23,000 students enrolled in hundreds of programs across

-  12 colleges.
-The College of Education and Human Sciences (CHES) houses the

-  Department of Textiles, Merchandising and Fashion Design (TMFD), which

-  offers a variety of unique programs for aspiring fashion designers.
+It is home to nearly 23,000 students enrolled in hundreds of programs across 12 colleges.
+The College of Education and Human Sciences (CHES) houses the Department of Textiles, Merchandising and Fashion Design (TMFD), which offers a variety of unique programs for aspiring fashion designers.